MAHRU & AHRA

 MAHRU & AHRA are humanoid robots design and developed by KIST.
 Unlike other robots such as ASIMO, they can obtain artificial intelligence from certain networks.
-They made public appearances around in South Korea.
+They made public appearances in South Korea.

 Features and technology

 Form

 MAHRU & AHRA stand at 150 cm and weigh 67 kg.
 They are powered by a lithium polymer battery (model 48V-20A) and networks.
 The colors are blue (for MAHRU), orange (for AHRA).

 Abilities

 MAHRU & AHRA can recognize moving objects, postures, gestures, its surrounding environment, sounds and faces.
 They can walk anyway, such as right, left, backward, or forward.